vivinastase/voxseg/README.md

 An example for running on the shipibo data:

 ```
-python3.8 train.py -s 0.1 -n 128 -f 32 -t ~/Data/Segmentation/voxseg/shipibo_jaico_lena/ -e ~/Data/Segmentation/voxseg/shipibo_cam.jaico/ ~/Data/Segmentation/voxseg/shipibo_cam.johani/ shipibo_johani ../models/
+python3.8 train.py -s 0.1 -n 128 -f 32 -t [test_directory] -e [eval_directory] [train_directory] [model_name] [output_directory]
 ```

-This would train a model on the shipibo_cam.johani data, write the model into the ../models/shipibo_johani.h5 file.
+This would train a model on the data in the train_directory, write the model into the [output_directory]/[model_name].h5 file.
+It saves all the information, including trained model and its parameters, into a json file named: [outdir]/[model_name].json (When testing a pretrained model, provide this config file as a parameter.)

-It would evaluate the performance on the shipibo_cam.jaico data, and predict annotations for the shipibo_jaico_lena data (that directory contains the *_lena_uncut.wav file)
+It would evaluate the performance on the data in the eval_directory, and predict annotations for the test data.

 It will build an input to the CNN consisting of 32 (frame length) vectors of dimension 128 (nfilt).
 128 is the numbe rof filters used by logfbank.
 The length of the segment of the signal at which it looks to build this representation is computed based on the frame length, and the winlen and winstep parameters (default values 0.025 and 0.01 for human speech, but they can be explicitly given)
 It uses 0.1 of the training data as development (validation) data.